Yelnats321/EntityPlus/README.md

 The ECS framework is an attempt to decouple data from mechanics.
 In doing so, it lets you create objects out of building blocks that mesh together to create a whole.
 It models a has-a relationship, letting you expand without worrying about dependency trees and inheritance.
 The three main aspects of an ECS framework are of course Entities, Components, and Systems.

+###Requirements
+EntityPlus requires C++14 conformance, and was mainly developed on MSVC.
+It has been tested to work on

+* MSVC 2015 update 3
+* Clang 3.5.0
+* GCC 5.3.0

+The only other requirement is boost.

 ###Components
 Components contain information.
 This can be anything, such as health, a piece of armor, or a status effect.
 An example component could be the identity of a person, which could be modeled like this:
 ```c++